-Pendle Councils commitments to achieving good governance in practice include:

-- ✓ Has adopted a Scheme of Delegation with the intention of giving a clear transparent, effective and accountable decision-making process. - ✓ Will effectively evidence and record all decisions made in connection with the discharge of its functions and publish those appropriately. - This is achieved through the adoption of a standard reporting format in relation to committee reports which ensures all relevant information is provided to enable transparent decision making. - The award of contracts are appropriately documented and the Council will maintain and publish a Contracts register. - All payments to suppliers are published on a monthly basis. - ✓ Adhere to the various requirements to publish information (in an Open Data format where possible), for example: - To comply with the Local Government Transparency Code 2015 - Draft Statement of Accounts published for public rights of inspection in compliance with Regulation 15(2)(b) of the Accounts and Audit Regulations 2015. - Is committed to engaging with the community and other stakeholders on key matters affecting the Council and local communities.
-For example: - A survey with residents (Life in Pendle) will be completed every two years so that we can access an up-to-date summary of the view of citizens on the Borough, their neighbourhood and the delivery of public services. - Will use various forums and groups to consult / involve communities and service users (formal and informal) to obtain their views and experiences to help determine the most appropriate and effective interventions or course of action - Communications Strategy sets out the plan for improving communications across the Council with employees, partners, residents and other stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear - Undertake subject specific consultations as required, such as Local Plan, Council Tax Support Scheme, etc. - Membership of other key regional and sub-regional bodies, such as representation at Lancashire Leaders, Lancashire CFO network, etc - Use of social media and Friends groups for collecting feedback. - Corporate Complaints Policy in place. - Recognises and values the diversity of our communities and our workforce.
-We are committed to providing inclusive services that meet the needs of all our service users and to ensuring that we are an inclusive employer. - ✓ Continue fostering a culture for all staff to deal directly with members of the public as per the Community Engagement Framework. - ✓ Has in place Area Committees which are a valuable tool in promoting and encouraging community engagement. - Record of decision-making and Minutes are made publicly available with a public participation section at meetings where appropriate. - ✓ Responds to Freedom of Information Act requests in a timely manner and the Council Publication Scheme is made available on the Council's website.
+Sub Principles Pendle Councils commitments to achieving good governance in practice include: B1 - Openness B2 - Engaging comprehensively with institutional The Council('s): ✓ Has adopted a Scheme of Delegation with the intention of giving a clear transparent, effective and accountable decision-making process. stakeholders Will effectively evidence and record all decisions made in connection with the discharge of its functions and publish those appropriately.
+B3 - Engaging with individual citizens and service users This is achieved through the adoption of a standard reporting format in relation to committee reports which ensures all relevant information is provided to enable effectively This is achieved through the adoption of a standard reporting format in relation to committee reports which ensures an relevant mormation is provided to enable decision making.
+The award of contracts are appropriately documented and the Council will maintain and publish a Contracts register.
+All payments to suppliers are published on a monthly basis.
+Adhere to the various requirements to publish information (in an Open Data format where possible), for example: To comply with the Local Government Transparency Code 2015 Draft Statement of Accounts published for public rights of inspection in compliance with Regulation 15(2)(b) of the Accounts and Audit Regulations 2015.
+Is committed to engaging with the community and other stakeholders on key matters affecting the Council and local communities.
+For example: A survey with residents (Life in Pendle) will be completed every two years so that we can access an up-to-date summary of the view of citizens on the Borough, the neighbourhood and the delivery of public services.
+Will use various forums and groups to consult / involve communities and service users (formal and informal) to obtain their views and experiences to help determ appropriate and effective interventions or course of action Communications Strategy sets out the plan for improving communications across the Council with employees, partners, residents and other stakeholders to ensu purpose, objectives and intended outcomes for each stakeholder relationship are clear Undertake subject specific consultations as required, such as Local Plan, Council Tax Support Scheme, etc. Membership of other key regional and sub-regional bodies, such as representation at Lancashire Leaders, Lancashire CFO network, etc Use of social media and Friends groups for collecting feedback.
+Corporate Complaints Policy in place.
+Recognises and values the diversity of our communities and our workforce.
+We are committed to providing inclusive services that meet the needs of all our service users ensuring that we are an inclusive employer.
+Continue fostering a culture for all staff to deal directly with members of the public as per the Community Engagement Framework. ✓ Has in place Area Committees which are a valuable tool in promoting and encouraging community engagement. ✓ Record of decision-making and Minutes are made publicly available with a public participation section at meetings where appropriate.
+Responds to Freedom of Information Act requests in a timely manner and the Council Publication Scheme is made available on the Council's website.

-Actions planned / needed By who By when
+Actions planned / needed

+By who

+By when